TestudoAquatilis/totp/README.md

 You can configure how many tokens ahead/behind (pre/post) to show and whether to show them with full time or relative time.

+New entries can be added via '-a \<ID\>'.
+If encryption is wanted, add '-g'.